M. A., M.S., LMFT #93512

 Photo by Sarah Deragon

-Those I work with are usually driven professionals looking to examine and to possibly change various areas of their lives that are not working well for them currently.
+Those I work with are usually driven professionals looking to examine and to possibly change various areas of their lives that are not working well for them.
 Sometimes this shows up in the form of either Perfectionism or Imposter Syndrome.
-If you are feeling stressed, anxious or overwhelmed and are looking for support to cope better with these challenges, I might be the right therapist for you.
+If you're feeling stressed, anxious or overwhelmed and are looking for support to cope better with these challenges, I might be the right therapist for you.

 In session, you can expect to be able to voice concerns, struggles and frustrations without fear that you will be judged or criticized for your feelings.
 We will also set specific goals and work towards them.
 As a therapist who also works as a Leadership, Career and Communication Coach, I like to find tools for symptom relief, in addition to talking about what is bothering you.
-While I do not feel anyone fits into a box in what works for them in a therapy session, I do use CBT techniques frequently in my practice.
+While I do not feel anyone fits into a box in terms of what works for them in therapy, I do use CBT techniques frequently in my practice.
 CBT or Cognitive Behavioral Therapy is an evidence-based therapy that focuses on how thoughts, feelings and behaviors are interconnected.
 Much like a domino effect, if you change one of those areas (thoughts, feelings, behaviors), the others will begin to change also.
 These changes do not happen overnight, but slowly, over time, lasting changes can be made.